equinor/appsec-fundamentals-secret-scanning/ex-03/readme.md

 Many tools have will try to *verify* if a secret is valid.
 The verification part involves using the secret against the service which the scanner believes it is for.
 In Trufflehog this is default if the detectors that supports it.
 For the example of the GitHub token, Trufflehog's [detector](https://github.com/trufflesecurity/trufflehog/blob/0d8c3335ed9321c2e198206f9279a31c8f2e3b67/pkg/detectors/github/v1/github_old.go#L109) will hit the github api using the secret.
 If the api call is successfull Trufflehog will report "Verified" - else "Found unverified result 🐷🔑❓"

-(In the current version, `snyk code test` will send your data away for analysis)
+(In the current version, `snyk code test` will send your data away for analysis.
+There is a ["local engine"](https://docs.snyk.io:8443/scan-using-snyk/snyk-code/snyk-code-local-engine) version in early access which will not send data away)

 ### -- Now You --